fekie/roli/README.md

 # roli

-A low level api wrapper for rolimons.com.
+A low level API wrapper for Rolimons.com.

 # Notes